-Your child’s nutrition is very important for growth and well being.
+The child’s nutrition is very important for growth and well being.
 Our dietitian will individually assess your child and will give practical suggestions to help maximise his or her intake.
 If your child’s appetite is poor, there are various palatable supplements to try.

 However, many children, and in particular the younger ones, need to be tube fed to supplement the nutrition intake from their diet.
 Most children who need extra feeds long term will have a tube placed directly into the stomach (gastrostomy) by the Surgical team.

 Parents often look for information about diet in renal disease in books and on the Internet.
 However, we recommend that you do not do this.
 Information is usually aimed at the treatment of adults with CRF, whose renal problems may be quite different to those found in children.
 The advice is not appropriate for children and may potentially be harmful.

 Children’s needs are different.
 They need adequate nutrition to grow whereas adults have done all of their growing.
 Vitamin tablets and cod liver oil may not be appropriate and should not be given with being discussed with your dietitian or doctor.
 Parents should ask their doctor to refer them to a dietitian if they are concerned about their child’s intake – please don’t alter a child’s diet without speaking to us.

 Blood pressure can be low in some children with CRF as their kidneys ‘leak’ salt and water.
 These children usually need to drink a lot and should always carry a drink with them.
 They also usually like salty food and may need to take salt supplements.